oruga-ui/oruga/packages/oruga/src/components/popover/examples/readme.md

-The **Tooltip** component displays a short contextual information text bubble when the user hovers over an element, or when that owning element receives focus, but is otherwise not visible on the page.
+The **Popover** component is a wrapper for rich content that floats above other elements on the page.
+It is shown or hidden by interacting with a trigger element such as a button.
+Unlike a _tooltip_, it is usually triggered via click instead of hover, and it can contain interactive elements.
-The component implements the W3C ARIA APG [Tooltip Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tooltip/).
+The component is implemented using the native [Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API).